An Exact Construction of Codimension two Holography: Construction of codimension two holography

 \subsection{Exact constructions of solutions}

 Let us start with the following ansatz of the metric

-where $x^{\mu}=(x,y^i)$, $g_{\mu\nu}$ and $h_{ij}$ are the metrics in $d+1$ dimensions and $d$ dimensions, respectively.
-Note that $h_{ij}(y)$ are independent of the normal coordinate x.
+where $x^{\mu}=(x,y^i)$, $g_{\mu\nu}$ and $\bar{h}_{ij}$ are the metrics in $d+1$ dimensions and $d$ dimensions, respectively.
+Note that $\bar{h}_{ij}(y)$ are independent of the normal coordinate x.
 Without loss of generality, we set the AdS radius $L=1$ in this paper.
-When $h_{ij}$ is the $\text{AdS}_d$ metric, $g_{\mu\nu}$ turns out to be $\text{AdS}_{d+1}$ metric \cite{Karch:2000ct,Akal:2020wfl}.
-The key observation of this paper is that actually $h_{ij}$ can be relaxed to be any metric obeying Einstein equations in the framework of codimension two holography, or generally, the AdS/BCFT \cite{Takayanagi:2011zk}.
+When $\bar{h}_{ij}$ is the $\text{AdS}_d$ metric, $g_{\mu\nu}$ turns out to be $\text{AdS}_{d+1}$ metric \cite{Karch:2000ct,Akal:2020wfl}.
+Actually $\bar{h}_{ij}$ can be relaxed to be any metric obeying Einstein equations in the framework of codimension two holography, or generally, the AdS/BCFT \cite{Takayanagi:2011zk}.
 Let us present the above statements in two theorems.
+Let us emphasize again that the following theorems are not new results.
+See \cite{Emparan:1999pm,Park:2001jh} for similar results in the context of the brane world.
+What is new in this paper is that, it provides new perspectives of wedge holography by bring these theorems into this context, and it provides more evidences for wedge holography.
+See section 3 for examples.

 {\bf Theorem I} \\ The metric (\ref{keysolution}) is a solution to Einstein equation with a negative cosmological constant in $d+1$ dimensions